-Fund Date on which Fund was Established and Governing Document Material Amendment to Governing Document Major Event in the Last 10 Years to hold a meeting of unitholders in person for reasons outside of the control of the trustee, such meetings may be held by electronic means.
+Fund Date on which Fund was Established and Governing Document Material Amendment to Governing Document Major Event in the Last 10 Years Amended on May 20, 2020 to add a section clarifying that where it is not possible to hold a meeting of unitholders in person for reasons outside of the control of the trustee, such meetings may be held by electronic means.
+Company Pte.
+Ltd. was appointed sub-advisor to the Fund and the Fund's investment strategies were changed to facilitate the orderly wind up of its underlying Mauritius sub-fund and India sub-fund.
+Effective December 15, 2020, the Fund's investment strategies were amended to remove references to the Fund's underlying Mauritius sub-fund and India sub-fund.
+Changed name from Sun Life Excel India Fund to Sun Life Aditya Birla India Fund on July 14, 2021.
 Sun Life Schroder Emerging Markets Fund August 24, 2011, pursuant to an amended Schedule A dated August 24, 2011 pursuant to the SLGI Funds Master Declaration of Trust.
-Amended and restated on January 1, 2015 to implement the fixed-rate administration fee.
+Amended and restated on January 1, 2015 to implement the fixed-rate Administration Fee.
 Amended and consolidated on July 13, 2018 to incorporate the Sun Life Excel Funds into the master declaration of trust for the Funds.
 Amended on May 20, 2020 to add a section clarifying that where it is not possible to hold a meeting of unitholders in person for reasons outside of the control of the trustee, such meetings may be held by electronic means.
 Effective February 5, 2016, Series E and Series EF units were redesignated as Series A and Series F units, respectively.
 Changed name from Sun Life Schroder Emerging Markets Fund to Sun Life Excel Emerging Markets Fund on June 18, 2018.
 On June 5, 2020, Sun Life Excel China Fund merged into the Fund and, as a result, unitholders of Sun Life Excel China Fund became unitholders of the Fund.
 The merger was not a material change for the Fund.
-Changed name from Sun Life Excel Emerging Markets Fund to Sun Life Schroder Emerging Markets Fund on July 14, 2021.
-Sun Life Milestone 2025 Fund September 10, 2010, pursuant to the Milestone Funds Master Declaration of Trust.
-Amended and restated on January 1, 2015 to implement the fixed-rate administration fee.
-Effective February 5, 2016, Series E units were redesignated as Series A units.
-Effective March 6, 2023, Series A securities of Sun Life Milestone 2025 Fund